 If you have an IDC to DB9 connector, also crimp it paying attention to the pins correspondence.

-If your DB9 connector needs to be soldered, do it at least for the Tx, Rx and ground pins.
-Otherwise, solder all of the pins.
+If your DB9 connector needs to be soldered, do it only for the Tx, Rx and ground pins.
 Strip the ribbon cable:

 Solder the ribbon cable into the DB9 connector:

 Assemble the shield.
 A simple way to protect the integrity of the cable (if you are using a ribbon cable) is to use hot glue.

 Use a multimeter in the continuity tester mode to make sure that the cable is correctly assembled.